 Aker specializes in the design and construction of tailored applications for data collection and management.
-Her secure, Web-based creations streamline the recruitment process and provide for detailed respondent tracking and reporting.
+Her secure, web-based creations streamline the recruitment process and provide for detailed respondent tracking and reporting.
 She also offers interviewer training that focuses on survey response rates and the participation of hard-to-reach populations.

 Jill Oliveri, DrPH, MPH, is the BMSR specialist for qualitative research.
-She also is a clinical research manager in population sciences at the OSUCCC – James, where she manages studies on underserved and minority populations, as well as on quantitative methods.
+She is also a clinical research manager in population sciences at the OSUCCC – James, where she manages studies on underserved and minority populations, as well as on quantitative methods.

 Dr. Oliveri has been extensively involved with all qualitative research activities within the BMSR.
 She is an expert in quantitative methods and has trained several research staff members in qualitative analysis and software application.